mlaaks/AegirSDR/README.md

 # AegirSDR

 KrakenSDR support for the old project coherent-rtlsdr.
+Build instructions (untested) are as follows:

 # Get dependencies on debian: